Laboratory Technicians and Technologists

 Outlook

-The U.S. Department of Labor (DOL) predicts that employment for clinical laboratory technologists and technicians will grow 11 percent, or much faster than the average, through 2028.
+The U.S. Department of Labor (DOL) predicts that employment for clinical laboratory technologists and technicians will grow by 5 percent, or about as fast as the average for all careers, through 2033.
 In the coming years, more technologists and technicians will be needed to operate and maintain the equipment that is used for diagnosing and treating a range of health conditions.
-The aging population is expected t...
+The aging popula...